Tetroner9/CSI-Flask_Setup_Script/README.md

-Download the code and run.bat (If doesn't work run as admin)
+Download the code and execute run.bat by double clicking.
+(If doesn't work run as admin)